This post may contain affiliate links. Please read our disclosure policy.

 The Methods for the best buttermilk biscuit:

-• Lamination: We are just going to gather the shaggy mass and roll a rectangle about ¼ inch thick and then fold each end towards the center third like folding a letter to go in an envelope!
-It seems like it shouldn’t work and that it is too dry, but trust me and power through the folding two more times!
+- Lamination: We are just going to gather the shaggy mass and roll a rectangle about ยผ inch thick and then fold each end towards the center third like folding a letter to go in an envelope!
+It seems like it shouldnโt work and that it is too dry, but trust me and power through the folding two more times!

-• Roll & Cut: Roll it out to a little fatter than ½ inch (I like fat biscuits!) then cut circles with a biscuit cutter or get a perfect yield and cut squares with your bench scraper!
+- Roll & Cut: Roll it out to a little fatter than ยฝ inch (I like fat biscuits!) then cut circles with a biscuit cutter or get a perfect yield and cut squares with your bench scraper!

-• The honey topper: This is totally optional but they do it at TFB and they are my gold standard.
+- The honey topper: This is totally optional but they do it at TFB and they are my gold standard.
 About 2 minutes before the biscuits are done, pull them out of the oven and drizzle some honey on top of each one.
 Bonus points if you pre-warm your honey and then brush it on with a pastry brush.
 But your fingers also work just fine.
-I also suggest topping with homemade mixed berry jam or apple butter!
+I also suggest topping with homemade mixed berry jam, easy strawberry jam or apple butter!

 If you read all of that, just know I am super proud of you! ?That was a lot!
-My inner pastry nerd is so happy that I let her out for so long!
-Bonus points for using your extra buttermilk for this buttermilk pie!
+My inner pastry nerd is so happy that I let her out for so long!ย Bonus points for using your extra buttermilk for this buttermilk pie!
+Then keep the skillet out for a pizookie for dessert tonight!

 The Best Buttermilk Biscuits